 I knew the late President Hugh Desmond Hoyte very well as we shared a very special bond like ‘a father and son’ and I can say without fear or favour that the recent victory of the combined opposition is what he would have loved the most.
 I say to my many brothers and sisters in my beloved motherland that this new era in terms of national unity will be truly regarded as ‘Guyana’s finest hour’ and in so doing I will be remissed in my duty if I did not say a huge thank you to US Head of Mission – Bryan Hunt, Her Brittanic Majesty’s Representative – High Commissioner James Gregory Quinn and a ‘Merci’ to High Commissioner Nicole Giles (a truly special daughter of Canada) for standing steadfast with us in our fight for a free and fair election.
 Similarly, deep appreciation and gratitude to The Commonwealth Observer Mission, the Carter Centre, the OAS Observer Team, the CARICOM Observer Team and our many Latin friends and neighbours from UNASUR who came to ensure that our democratic rights were not stolen from us.

 I also salute Ambassador Wesley Kirton for being such a noble son of the soil for his consistent advocacy of truth, healing and national reconciliation.
 I had the honour meeting many world leaders but one of the most important persons I met in my life is my beloved primary school teacher Mrs. Shirley Green (Dolphin Gov’t School) who inculcated in me as a young boy – the ideals of love, tolerance and forgiveness as a regular participant in her Thursday ‘Bible Classes’ and without whose dedication and commitment I would not be writing this article.
 I owe an immeasurable debt to my black school teachers, brothers and sisters and that is for your kindness of heart, acceptance and unconditional love and so I look forward to a Guyana that can rise up and live up to the very ideals that Dr. Martin Luther King Jr., Mahatma Gandhi and Nelson Mandela – all fought for and that is human dignity and social justice.
 We are all each other’s keeper.
+Visit us at.

 It was time for a Change.
 CONGRATULATIONS TO THE ELECTED PARTIES .
 WE HOLD YOU ACCOUNTABLE FOR YOUR COMMITMENT TO YOUR CONSTITUENTS.
 CONGRATULATIONS TO ALL GUYANESE AS WE LOOK FORWARD TO COLLECTIVE PROSPERITY AS A NATION UNITED BY THE COMMON BOND OF OUR MULTI ETHNIC & CULTURAL DIVERSITIES.
 PLEASE REMEMBER OUR COMMON CREDO OF “ONE PEOPLE ONE NATION, ONE DESTINY”.